JaqiKal/task-master/README.md

 I would like to thank!

-* My mentor [Jubril Akolade](https://github.com/jubrillionaire/) for all his help and advice throughout the project.
+* My mentor [Jubril Akolade](https://github.com/jubrillionaire/) for his help and advice throughout the project.
 * The whole team at [Code Institute Slack community](https://code-institute-room.slack.com) for their teaching and support.
 * To all engaged fellow student at all channels and a special shout out to slack channel [community sweden](https://app.slack.com/client/T0L30B202/C03J2BCURV3).
 * My immediate and extended family, as well as my friends, support and cheer me on!